LGBTQ architectural contributions: ACSA an international association of architecture schools

 The research series Where Are My People?
 Queer in Architecture explores the experiences of LGBTQIA+ individuals within the architecture profession, highlighting their contributions and the challenges they face.
 The findings reveal significant underrepresentation of LGBTQIA+ individuals across all major architectural organizations, such as NCARB, AIA and ACSA, with reported figures of less than 2% membership for LGBTQIA+ individuals and even fewer identifying as non-binary.
 These disparities underscore the marginalization of queer identities in architecture, worsened by the societal reluctance to collect or analyze comprehensive data on this population.
 Visibility remains limited, as many individuals may choose not to disclose their identities due to fear of discrimination or safety concerns, reflecting broader patterns of social exclusion.

 The study emphasizes the importance of understanding the intersectional nature of LGBTQIA+ identities and their impact on architectural practice.
 These identities intersect with race, gender, class, and other social categories, shaping how individuals experience and contribute to the discipline.
 Survey respondents consistently cited their heightened awareness of marginalization, a perspective that influences their approach to architecture.
 These intersections challenge traditional narratives about who architecture serves, urging a redefinition of the profession's priorities to include broader and more inclusive responses to human needs.

 A recurring theme in the study is the role of LGBTQIA+ architects in challenging traditional norms and stereotypes.
 Respondents highlighted their commitment to atypical space-making practices that resist the status quo and address the needs of marginalized communities.
 This counter-normative approach often manifests in advocating for more inclusive and diverse spaces that serve populations beyond conventional frameworks.
 Such efforts align with broader discussions about the potential of architecture to foster equity and justice in the built environment.

-The research underscores the importance of continued advocacy and data collection to support LGBTQIA+ individuals in architecture.
-By keeping surveys open and updating findings, initiatives like Where Are My People? aim to track progress and adapt to evolving challenges.
-These efforts are not merely about representation but about transforming architectural practice to better reflect the diversity of society.
-Encouraging participation from LGBTQIA+ professionals and expanding the discourse on equity and inclusion will be crucial for fostering a more just and innovative architectural discipline.
+The research emphasizes the role of continued advocacy and data collection in documenting the experiences of LGBTQIA+ individuals in architecture.
+By keeping surveys open and updating findings, initiatives like Where Are My People? aim to track changes in representation and respond to evolving challenges.
+These efforts address not only representation but also the relationship between architectural practice and the diversity of society.
+Participation by LGBTQIA+ professionals contributes to ongoing discussions about equity and inclusion in the architectural discipline.